-Love During A Pandemic: COVID-Friendly Wedding Ideas
+COVID-Friendly Wedding Ideas

 Home + Entertaining

-Love During A Pandemic: COVID-Friendly Wedding Ideas
+COVID-Friendly Wedding Ideas

 You’ve been engaged for some time now, and you’re ready to get hitched.
 The only problem is the COVID-19 pandemic.
 While most businesses in the wedding industry are available again, you’re still concerned with everyone’s health and safety.
 With new strains out there and vaccines months away from being open to the general public, you’re not sure if it’s wise to gather together – even if it is for love.
+We hope that this COVID-Friendly Wedding Ideas post inspires you.

-Love During A Pandemic: COVID-Friendly Wedding Ideas
+COVID-Friendly Wedding Ideas

 Outdoor Weddings

 The risks of spreading the coronavirus are higher in indoor spaces.
 As such, many couples have opted for an outdoor event.
-Whether they use their backyards, a local park, public beach, or an outdoor wedding venue, being in the fresh air is a lot easier on everyone.
+Whether they use their backyards, a local park, a public beach, or an outdoor wedding venue, being in the fresh air is a lot easier for everyone.
 If your wedding is in the fall, there’s always the option to use outdoor heaters and blankets to keep your guests warm.
 Ensure that you place adequate space between each seat and have masks on site for everyone to use.

 Drive-In Weddings

 One couple decided to create a drive-in movie theater concept for their wedding.
 Guests were allowed to stay in their cars as the bride and groom were married in front of a large audience.
-The nuptials were streamed live and broadcasted on the big screen so everyone could see.
+The nuptials were streamed live and broadcast on the big screen so everyone could see.
 It was the perfect way to allow those closest to them to share at this moment without putting themselves at risk.

 Live Streaming

-You don’t need a big screen or a large outdoor space to live stream your wedding ceremony.
+You don’t need a big screen or a large outdoor space to livestream your wedding ceremony.
 Lots of couples have held intimate weddings with one or two witnesses and a wedding officiant.
-They decorated their homes, backyards, or wedding venues and used video conferencing software and cameras to allow their guests to watch it all go down in real-time.
+They decorated their homes, backyards, or wedding venues and used video conferencing software and cameras to allow their guests to watch it all go down in real time.

 Destination Weddings

-Some couples have complied their cash and decided to have a destination wedding.
+Some couples have complied with their cash and decided to have a destination wedding.
 Though some countries have travel restrictions, others are still open to the public.
 As the wedding and travel industries are still struggling economically, you’ll find that many venues and service providers are willing to work within your budget to make your day special.
 You and your significant other can fly to a safe place to get hitched.
-Instead of asking your guests to attend in-person, you can stream or record the ceremony and share it with everyone.
+Instead of asking your guests to attend in person, you can stream or record the ceremony and share it with everyone.

 Food Trucks